 Employees are expected to perform their work according to management expectations and following Company office hours.
 They are expected to report for work regularly and to be punctual in coming to the office.

-Being a service-oriented Company, the capability of providing excellent customer service is largely dependent on the availability and capability of Company employees to render personal service.
-This is why being in the office physically and being on time are very important.
+Being a service-oriented Company, the capability of providing excellent customer service is largely dependent on the availability and capability of Company employees to attend to client requirements as needed.

 Employees are also expected to report for work regularly so as not to create problems in scheduling tasks and in order not to disrupt the flow of work in his/her unit.